bdsexton/placeholder-page/README.md

 ## Live Demo

-You can see a live demo running [here](https://bdsexton.github.io/placeholder-page/ "Placeholder Page") or locally.
+You can see a live demo running [here](https://bdsexton.github.io/placeholder-page/ "Placeholder Page").

+### Running the Live Demo Locally

-The "docs" folder contains a minified version of the placeholder page that you can run locally.
-Either open index.html in your browser directly or, if you have both npm and Browsersync installed, enter the following at your command line:
+GitHub Pages serves the above linked page from the "docs" folder, which contains a minified version of the placeholder page with a "Fork me on GitHub" banner.
+If you would like to run that already-built version locally, either open index.html in your browser directly or, if you have both npm and Browsersync installed, enter the following at your command line:

 ```shell
 npm run demo